 Thompson Community Association

-The Thompson Community Association is a non profit volunteer driven group that works in partnership with the City of Richmond to provide social, cultural, recreational programs, events and services in the Thompson area.
+The Thompson Community Association is a non-profit volunteer-driven group that works in partnership with the City of Richmond to provide social, cultural, recreational programs, events and services in the Thompson area.

-The Thompson Community Association is an active supporter of the community by providing social and recreational programs, events and healthy living opportunities to enhance the quality of life and promote active living for all.
+The Thompson Community Association is an active supporter of the community by providing social and recreational and sustainable programs, events and healthy living opportunities to enhance the quality of life and promote active living for all.

 Community Association Board of Directors

 Secretary/Director: Guy Anderson

 Treasurer/Director: Alan Marchant

 Director: Sam Samy